Tinashe: 2021–2023: 333 and BB/Ang3l

-On July 29, 2022, Tinashe released the single "New to You" alongside Calvin Harris, Normani and Offset, for Harris' album Funk Wav Bounces Vol. 2.
+For 2022, Tinashe was named in Forbes magazine's 30 Under 30 list.
+On February 22, Australian musician Flume announced his tour, Palaces World Tour, which Tinashe joined as a supporting act.
+On July 29, Scottish singer Calvin Harris released the fourth single of his sixth studio album Funk Wav Bounces Vol. 2 (2022), "New to You", along with Tinashe, Normani, and Offset.
 In January 2023, Tinashe made a guest appearance in the film adaptation of House Party, alongside Jacob Latimore, Mya, Kid Cudi, & LeBron James.
-She was also cast in the reality-competition series Stars on Mars, which premiered on June 5, 2023.
-The series is hosted by American actor William Shatner among other "celebronauts" where she finished as runner-up.
-On July 21, 2023, she released "Talk to Me Nice", the first single from her sixth studio album, BB/Ang3l.
-On August 18, 2023, she released the album's second single, "Needs".
-She released the album on September 8, 2023.
+She was also cast in the reality-competition series Stars on Mars, which premiered on June 5, hosted by American actor William Shatner among other "celebronauts" where she finished as runner-up.
+On July 21, Tinashe released "Talk to Me Nice", the first single from her then upcoming sixth studio album, BB/Ang3l.
+On August 18, she released its second single, "Needs".
+She released the album on September 8.
+She toured the United States in support of the album from January to February 2024.